roedoejet/g2p/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/roedoejet/g2p/issues/new) or submit PRs.

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

+Have a look at [Contributing.md](Contributing.md) for help using our standardized formatting conventions and pre-commit hooks.

 ### Adding a new mapping